frankong/filter_design/README.md

       b - Bands end points.
 From 0 to 1.
       m - Magnitude response at intevals.

-      a, b, m are length-B vectors where B is the number of bands.
+      a, b, and m are length-B vectors where B is the number of bands.
 Output:

-      x - Order-N filter
+      x - Degree-2N polynomial

 ## References